Tracer-Cloud/tracer-client/README.md

 ## Quickstart Installation
 ### 1. Infrastructure Setup
-Get started in minutes.
-Ensure you have:
+You can run a single command from this repository to provision the required infrastructure:
 - AWS account with access to a PostgreSQL database
 - Grafana instance (Amazon Managed Grafana recommended)

-You can run a single command from this repository to provision the required infrastructure:

 ```bash
 cd infrastructure && terraform apply